Gustav Adolf Michaelis: Education and career

 Gustav Adolf Michaelis was born on the 9th of July, 1798, to an obstetrician Gottfried Philipp Michaelis.
 Gustav's uncle Christian Rudolf Wiedemann also was an obstetrician, after Philipp's death in 1811 he raised his nephew.
 Gustav Michaelis graduated from Kiel medical school in 1820 and continued his medical studies in Paris.
 Among his teachers were Konrad Johann Martin Langenbeck (1776–1851) and obstetrician Friedrich Benjamin Osiander (1759–1822).
 In 1823 he returned to Kiel and served as an assistant to his uncle, who held the position of director at the city lying-in hospital.

 In 1828 he married Julia Jahn, a musician.
-In 1829 she gave birth to daughter Emma, in 1835 son Adolf Michaelis was born.
-Later he would become a prominent archaeologist.
+In 1829 she gave birth to daughter Emma.
+In 1835 son Adolf Michaelis was born; he went on to become a prominent archaeologist.

 In 1836 Michaelis was promoted to a city chief physician.
 In 1841 he inherited from his uncle the director's post at local maternity hospital.
 A year later he started reading lectures in local medical school, also established by Christian Rudolf Wiedemann.